kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 [dbt](https://www.getdbt.com/) is the go-to solution for anything regarding transformation and data modeling with SQL nowadays.
 Some of the largest companies rely on dbt, and dbt [can scale quite well](https://www.getdbt.com/blog/new-dbt-cloud-features-announced-at-coalesce-2023), and has a great community.

-Still, it has some flaws:
+Still, here are some common complaints raised by the dbt community:

 - [Users are wondering why they should references to build proper dependencies between models](https://www.reddit.com/r/dataengineering/comments/zamewl/whats_wrong_with_dbt/).
 Other solutions often parse the SQL queries to infer the DAG of dependancies directly.